DominiquePaul/DSCS2020/Lecture 7/readme.md

 **Some general recommendations:**
 * Choose a region that is close to where you are.
 Any Europe West server will generally do.
 Note that different regions are associated with different costs of the instance.
 Belgium and Finland generally tend to be cheaper regions.
 * Choose a small machine type.
 For our course e2-micro and e2-small are more than sufficient
 * The boot disk determines the operating system of your machine.
-Ubuntu generally is a good choice, but there are many good alternatives.
+In this class we will be using Ubuntu 20.04 generally is a good choice, but there are many good alternatives.

 ### SSH into server via the web interface